-8 Regular Employment ٠ None

-8A Sub-Contracting and Homeworking ٠ None
+8A Sub-Contracting and Homeworking None

-9 Harsh or Inhumane Treatment ٠ None
+9 Harsh or Inhumane Treatment None

-10A Entitlement to Work ٠ None
+10A Entitlement to Work • None

-10B2 Environment 2-Pillar ٠ None
+10B2 Environment 2-Pillar • None

 10B4 Environment 4-Pillar • N/A

 10C Business Ethics • N/A

-Gener al observations and summary of t he site:
+Gene ral observations and summary of t the site:

-The au Worke They e Also, t The organization is a well-established company dedicated exclusively to the production of melons and sandmelon for export.
-The audit was performed over 3 days by 1 auditor, and included records inspection and interviews of 42 workers.
+The organization is a well-established company dedicated exclusively to the production of melons and watermelon for export.
+The audit was performed over 2 days by 1 auditor, and included records inspection and interviews of 26 workers.
 Workers interviewed included both male and female.
-All workers were extremely favourable towards the company.
+All workers were extremely favorable towards the company.
 They enjoyed the work and stated it was a very friendly environment.
-Pay is always accurate and is paid on time; no issues with the Payslips were noted.
+Pay is always accurate and is paid on time; no issues with the Pay slips were noted.
 Also, they stated that they felt comfortable in approaching with management on any concerns they have.
 Company with excellent occupational health program.

-\Please note the table above records the total number of Non-compliances (NC), Observations (Obs) and Good Examples (GE).
+Please note the table above records the total number of Non-compliances (NC), Observations (Obs) and Good Examples (GE).
 This gives the reviewer an indication of problem areas but does not detail severities of each issue - Reviewers need to check audit results by clause.